 Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
 Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Revolve burned through $12.3 million in Q4, increasing the cash burn by 88.2% year on year.
+Revolve's free cash flow came in at $47.7 million in Q1, down 9.57% year on year.

-With a market capitalization of $1.87 billion Revolve is among smaller companies, but its more than $234.7 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $1.47 billion Revolve is among smaller companies, but its more than $283.3 million in cash and positive free cash flow over the last twelve months give us confidence that Revolve has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?